SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/J - Support Vector Machines.md

 where $\boldsymbol{w} \cdot \varphi(\boldsymbol{x_i}) + b = 0$ is the hyperplane in feature space.

-However, computation in the feature space can be costly because it is high dimensional since the feature space is typically very high dimensional.
+However, computation in the feature space can be costly because it is typically very high dimensional.

 ### Kernel Trick